GfellerLab/MixTCRpred/README.md

 # MixTCRpred
-MixTCRpred is a sequence-based TCR-pMHC interaction predictor.
-TCR binding predictions are currently possible for 146 pMHCs.
-For 43 pMHC robust predictions were achieved in internal cross validation, while models with less than 50 training TCRs have low confidence.
-[Here](XXXX) the paper describing MixTCRpred predictive performance and applications.
+MixTCRpred accurately predicts T-cell receptors (TCRs) recognizing several viral and cancer epitopes (peptides displayed on MHC molecules or pMHCs) using sequence data.
+Currently, binding predictions are available for 146 pMHCs.
+Accurate predictions were achieved for 43 pMHCs that have more than 50 training TCRs.
+[Here](https://www.biorxiv.org/content/10.1101/2023.09.13.557561v1) the paper describing MixTCRpred predictive performance and applications.

 ## Run MixTCRpred with GoogleColab